 Musical Society, its concerts, and the educational programs that contribute so much to Southeastern Michigan."

-JOHN PSAROUTHAKIS,
+JOHN PSAROUTHAKIS, PH.D.
 Chairman and Chief Executive Officer, JPEinc.
+"Our community is

 "Our community is enriched by the University Musical

 Society.
 We warmly support the cultural events it brings to our area."